 The first Professor of Military Science under the National Defense Act was Captain Hollis C. Clark.
 He was assisted by Sergeant Fred Bloss.
 The War Department provided an Army program of instruction, training aids, uniforms, and equipment in support of training objectives.

 allowed for the ROTC basic course to be taught on a voluntary basis for the first time since 1916.
-During 1967 the MSU Rifle team won the National ROTC Rifle Championship, topping 243 colleges and universities across the nation.
+In 1967 the MSU Rifle team won the National ROTC Rifle Championship, topping 243 colleges and universities nationwide.